 Northwest Austin – $38 to $55 Sf

-has a lot of class B space with lease rates averaging $38 to $45 sf.
+Has a lot of class B space and the average rental rate is $38 to $45 sf.
 A lot of new class A space has been built in the last few years also with quoted lease rates of $50 to $55 sf

 Northeast Austin – $23 to $30 Sf